manteaux/.github/profile/README.md

 We believe our software should be open and free to the public.
 This means shipping our software with Open Source licenses and letting anyone who wishes use our software.

-We are believers in a push for public good, so anyone using our software should be a privilege not a chore or artifact.
+We are believers in a push for public good, and believe for everyone to help contribute to Anavereum to foster a healthy, happy, stable open community.

 ## Everyone Gets A Say